Alan Howarth, Baron Howarth of Newport

-Alan Thomas Howarth, Baron Howarth of Newport, CBE, PC, (born 11 June 1944) is a British Labour Party politician, who was a Member of Parliament (MP) from 1983 until 2005.
-First elected as a Conservative, he is one of few politicians in recent years to have served as a minister in both Labour and Conservative governments.
-He currently sits in the House of Lords as a Labour life peer.
+Alan Thomas Howarth, Baron Howarth of Newport, CBE, PC (11 June 1944 – 10 September 2025) was a British Labour Party politician and life peer, who was a member of Parliament (MP) from 1983 to 2005.
+First elected as a Conservative before defecting to Labour in 1995, he was one of few politicians in recent years to have served as a minister in both Labour and Conservative governments.
+He sat in the House of Lords as a Labour life peer.

 Early life

-He is the son of Major Thomas Howarth MC (Chief Master of King Edward's School, Birmingham, Second Master of Winchester College and High Master of St. Paul's School) and Margaret Teakle (who was a Wren in the Second World War).
+Alan Howarth was the son of Major Thomas Howarth MC (Chief Master of King Edward's School, Birmingham, Second Master of Winchester College and High Master of St. Paul's School) and Margaret Teakle (who was a Wren in the Second World War).
 He was educated at Rugby School and gained a BA in History from King's College, Cambridge in 1965.

 Howarth subsequently worked in the Conservative Party Chairman's office in Conservative Central Office under Willie Whitelaw and Peter Thorneycroft, before becoming director of the Conservative Research Department and party vice-chairman.